 People native to the Amazon have been using acai berries for their health benefits for many years.
-They became popular in the United States when the berries were named as a superfood on “The Oprah Winfrey Show.”
+They became popular in the United States when the berries were named a superfood on “The Oprah Winfrey Show.”

-Harvesting the berries and preparing bunches for shipping has to be an extremely quick process, because the berries have to be shipped by boat and can spoil easily.
+Harvesting the berries and preparing bunches for shipping has to be an extremely quick process because the berries have to be shipped by boat and can spoil easily.

 You can find acai berries in most health food stores.
 They can be eaten raw, juiced, or concentrated in pill form.
 Sometimes they’re also used as a natural color additive in foods such as ice cream and jelly, as well as in drinks.

-Raw acai berries taste a bit like blackberries, but with a slight bitterness that is similar to dark chocolate.
+Raw acai berries taste a bit like blackberries, but with a slight bitterness similar to dark chocolate.
 The acai berry is more commonly used as part of a juice or dietary supplement because it has a large seed in the middle.

 Most berries contain chemicals called antioxidants, but acai berries are thought to have more than your average strawberry, blueberry, or raspberry.
 Their high antioxidant content is one of the reasons the berries have become so popular as a health food.

 This damage results in the creation of free radicals.
 Free radicals take electrons away from other healthy, unoxidized cells.
 By protecting against oxidation, acai berries have the potential to prevent heart disease, diabetes, and various conditions related to the aging process.

 Omega-3 and omega-6 are considered essential for good health, and experts recommend getting a balanced amount of each.
 Oleic acid is often used in skin care products.
 They’re all said to help prevent conditions such as high blood pressure and high cholesterol.

-In the United States, acai berry supplements have been marketed as weight loss aides.
-Currently, there is very little research to support whether or not the berry is effective as part of a weight loss plan.
+In the United States, acai berry supplements have been marketed as weight loss aids.
+Currently, there’s very little research to support whether or not the berry is effective as part of a weight loss plan.

-So far, claims that they are able to help with weight loss, arthritis, and removing toxins from the body have yet to be scientifically proven.
+So far, claims that they can help with weight loss, arthritis, and removing toxins from the body have yet to be scientifically proven.
 Future studies may unlock more information on how these berries can help us.